crrdlx/crrdlx.github.io/README.md

 ![Grin Converter Logo](https://raw.githubusercontent.com/crrdlx/crrdlx.github.io/master/images/satoshi_app.jpg)

 I also made the Satoshi Bitcoin Converter app for Android (not open source, maybe one day).
-It is available at [https://play.google.com/store/apps/details?id=com.satoshi.bitcoin.converter&hl=en_US](https://play.google.com/store/apps/details?id=com.satoshi.bitcoin.converter&hl=en_US) The "sales pitch" follows (the app is free, actually, and has no ads):
+It is available at [https://play.google.com/store/apps/details?id=com.satoshi.bitcoin.converter&hl=en_US](https://play.google.com/store/apps/details?id=com.satoshi.bitcoin.converter&hl=en_US) The "sales pitch" follows.
+There's really no sales since the app is free, actually, and has no ads.
+I get nothing from it except a sense of accomplisment and a few thanks, which are awesome!

 The Satoshi Bitcoin Converter automatically switches units between bitcoin, mBTC, uBTC, and satoshi.
 A current value is displayed in major currencies.
 Maybe you've wondered how many u-bits are in an m-bit, or, how much bitcoin is that 15,000 satoshi?
 Or, what's all that worth right now anyway in fiat currency?
 Then this may be a useful app for you.